sumanthdasari97/RTL-TO-GDS-UART/README.md

 ```

 ## Place and Route
-Place and route can be performed using [Cadence Innovus].
+Place and route can be performed using Cadence Innovus.
 The commands are included in the `innovus.cmd` script.
 To run the place and route, execute:

 [innovus.cmd](PnR/innovus.cmd)

 ```markdown
 source innovus.cmd
 ```

+## GDS Generation

+After resolving any DRC (Design Rule Check) issues, the GDSII file can be generated using the Innovus GUI.
+To do this:

+1. Open the Innovus tool.
+2. Load your design.
+3. Navigate to the menu and select **File > Save > GDS**.
+4. Follow the prompts to save your GDSII file.

+The GDSII file will be available in your specified directory.